OLLab-SYSU/FM4OR/README.md

 - Guide to verify: From graph-guided generation to external verification for multi-constraint multi-hop question generation, EMNLP 2026.

-- UniGain: Unified text representation with modality gain for multimodol multi-hop question generation, 2026.

 #### 3.3 Memory-Augmented Reasoning (Agentic Reasoning)
 - LLM with graph memory for long-term memory question answering, AAAI 2027.

+#### 3.4 Mutimodal Reasoning
+- UniGain: Unified text representation with modality gain for multimodal multi-hop question answering, AAAI 2027.

 ### Part IV Towards Autonomous Intelligent Agents for Optimization and Reasoning

-#### 4.1 Summary: Self-evolving Agents for Optimization and Reasoning
+#### 4.1 Summary: From the Perspective of Self-evolving Agent

 #### 4.2 Future Work: From Self-evolving Agents to Next-generation Agentic Intelligence